redhat-cap-exchange/dev_competition/SIGNUP.md

 ## Register the project and its team

 If the project proposal is ready for a review, add the `ready` label to it.

-We review the proposal and ask for additional information if needed.
-Once everything is fine, we will add the `accepted` label, create a dedicated project description page and close the issue.
+We then review the proposal and ask for additional information if needed.

+Once everything is fine, we will

+* add the `accepted` label
+* create a dedicated project description page
+* close the issue.

 ### Changes to the project description after it has been accepted